 Regardless of what type of delivery service you’re using, you will need to promote it to your customers.
 The following ideas will help you start devising your own marketing strategy for food delivery service.

 Add online ordering to your website

-Make it easy for your customers to order delivery right from your website.
+Make it easy for your customers to order delivery right from your website with handy menu and order widgets.
 That way, they don’t have to take extra steps to call you or go to yet another website.